 3) Lack of Movement

 Today’s lifestyle is causing more and more people to become overweight.
-Whereas once you had to physically move your body to complete a variety of simple tasks, such as cleaning the house, going out to by food and even washing up.
-That has all seemed to become a thing of the past.
+Whereas once you had to physically move your body to complete a variety of simple tasks (such as cleaning the house, going out to buy food, or even just washing up), this has all seemed to become a thing of the past.

 Technology is allowing us to become lazier, more than ever.
 You can order food online and have it delivered straight to your doorstep.
 Most households have dishwashers and who even thinks about cleaning up anymore when you’ve got different “technological help” that can do the hard work for you.

 Furthermore, when was the last time you did something in the evening that involved physical activity apart from pressing on the remote control and working out your thumb?
 Most of us end our days on the couch glued to the screen, which means you are burning fewer calories and probably eating more than you should

 Today’s society is too dependent on medication.
 Whether you have a headache and use painkillers, or use some antidepressant to get you through the day, you are putting substances into your body that creates an imbalance.
 The problem with most medication is that it comes with different side effects and sometimes those unwanted effects can cause a significant change in your body’s food habits.

 Did you know?
 A 2014 survey from the Centers for Disease Control and Prevention (CDC) showed that 48% of people take at least one prescription drug within a 30 day period.
 Furthermore, 81% of adults in the U.S use OTC drugs to help with some sort of medical condition.

 Next time you decide to take some medicine consult with your primary care doctor as it has been clinically found that weight gain is often associated with pharmaceutical drugs.